khamidou/khamidou.github.io/_posts/2013-03-12-python-virtualenv-activation.md

 <p class="meta">12 March 2013</p>

-I'm working on a couple django apps which use separate virtualenv and I very often have to source the virtualenv activation script.
+I'm working on a couple django apps which use separate virtualenvs and I very often have to source the virtualenv activation script.
 It got so tedious that I had to write a small script to automate the finding of the activation script.

 The following python script, named "findact", searches in the recursively for a file named "activate".
 If it is not found, it starts again from the parent directory, and so on.